Burson (company): 1950s and 1960s: Company founding and early history

-Prior to the establishment of Burson-Marsteller, co-founders Harold Burson and William "Bill" Marsteller owned separate agencies, focused on public relations and advertising, respectively.
-Burson had established Harold Burson Public Relations in 1946 and was based in New York City.
+Prior to the establishment of Burson-Marsteller, co-founders Harold Burson and William "Bill" Marsteller owned separate agencies focused on public relations and advertising, respectively.
+Burson had established Harold Burson Public Relations in 1946, based in New York City.
 Meanwhile, Marsteller had founded the Chicago-based advertising agency Marsteller Gebhardt and Reed (later renamed Marsteller Inc.) in 1951.
 Burson and Marsteller met in 1952 when Marsteller needed a PR agency to work on an account for his client, Rockwell Manufacturing, and was referred to Burson.
 The two agencies shared the Rockwell account and, later, an account for Clark Engineering Equipment Company.
 In 1953, they entered into a partnership, creating a new public relations firm that was owned jointly by Burson and by Marsteller's advertising agency.

 Beginning with a staff of four and just two main clients, operations quickly grew, and in the early 1960s Burson-Marsteller began to establish a presence outside of the United States.
 In 1960, they opened an office in Toronto, Ontario, Canada, becoming the first U.S. PR agency to do so.
 One year later, in 1961, following the founding of the Common Market in Europe, the company established its first European office in Geneva, followed shortly by an office in Brussels in 1965.
 At this time Hill & Knowlton was the only other U.S. PR firm with an office outside the United States.
 In 1967, Burson-Marsteller opened its first London office.